Rams Park: 2023 - 23 new suites and minor capacity increase

-2025 - LED Screen and light Upgrade
+2025 - LED Screen, Lighting and Media Facilities Upgrade

 Between May and August 2025, Galatasaray carried out a multi-million modernization project at Rams Park aimed at improving the matchday atmosphere and commercial opportunities.
 The works included enlarging the main video screens, upgrading the stadium’s interior and exterior lighting systems, and installing high-resolution LED advertising boards in both the box (loge) level and the second tier.
 Additional LED panels were mounted between the stands to expand advertising space and enhance the visual experience inside the stadium.

+In addition to the previously installed new lighting systems and LED advertising panels, Galatasaray completed a major display upgrade in late 2025 by replacing the stadium’s south-stand scoreboard with a new 240 m² LED screen, making it approximately three times larger than the old model.
+The new screen provides significantly improved visibility, higher resolution, and expanded commercial display capabilities.
+In January 2026, a second video screen was completed; it is identical in size to the existing screen.

+Galatasaray also modernised the press tribune, installing new work desks, electrical infrastructure, monitors, and upgraded seating.
+Club officials stated that the renovated area now meets — and in some aspects exceeds — European standards for media facilities.
+They also noted that this renovation represents the first stage of a broader long-term plan to modernise further interior areas of the stadium.